khaledk2/leb-beta/docs/installation/nginx.rst

     sudo docker run --rm -v $HOME/nginx:/home/nginx_user/:z localenterobase/nginx:1.0 setup

 * NOTE: The above command will create the folder in the home directory in the local machine.
 If you wish to install it in a specific location change $HOME to the directory you wish to set up the NGINX files in.

+* If you followed the steps in the "NGINX Prerequisite Resources" page, you should use the resources you saved in the next few steps.
+If you didn't follow the "NGINX Prerequisite Resources" page, the following steps should provide you with enough detail to proceed, however, you may want to reference it for more details.

 * The directory structure is setup as follows: